JacobeCode/Voice-Translator/README.md

 - Spanish (es) (only text output)

 Currently in both solutions .wav files are saved to proper folders folders, but it can be also saved and loaded through proper options (in UI solution).
+Please, take into consideration that program in both version may take a while to launch.

 - Code launch: